pippinbarr/cart263-2021/topics/javascript/object-parameters.md

 ## Summary

-Using object literals as parameters for functions and methods is a really nice way to avoid extremely long argument and parameter lists.
+Using object literals as parameters for functions and methods is a nice way to avoid extremely long argument and parameter lists.
 Destructuring lets us take this one step further for really convenient code.

 ---